Tipser/slate/docs-v3/script/source/includes/_quick_start.md

 </html>
 ```

-If everything was done correctly, you should see the `Store` element populated with all your store collections in place of the `<div id="tipser_store">` tag.
+If everything was done correctly, you should see the `Store` element populated with all your store collections in place of the `<div data-tipser-store></div>` tag.

 [![](../images/tipser_elements_store.png)](/images/tipser_elements_store.png)